cerner/terra-core/packages/terra-status-view/docs/UPGRADEGUIDE.md

 ### Resizing
 * Use `isGlyphHidden` to show or hide the glyph.
 The `onComponentMount` logic to do this has been removed.
 * Status view defaults to a "centered" alignment, based on available size and remaining space.
 The top will contain `40%` of space, while the remaining `60%` is delegated to the bottom.
-Use `isAlignedTop` to remove this distribution and render the status view at the top of the container.
+Use `setAlignTop` to remove this distribution and render the status view at the top of the container.

 ## Changes from version 2 to version 3